mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Objective Function
 Users can modify the objective function using the [`set_objective_function`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_objective_function) function from the JuMP package.
-In JuliaGrid, the original objective is stored in the `objective` field of the `AcOptimalPowerFlow` type, which can be accessed and customized as needed.
+In JuliaGrid, the original objective is stored in `analysis.method.objective`, which can be accessed and customized as needed.
 This makes it possible to simultaneously remove nonlinear components and adjust the quadratic part of the objective function:
 ```@example acopf
 expr = 50 * x[1] - x[2]^2 + y + 123
 JuMP.set_objective_function(analysis.method.jump, analysis.method.objective.quadratic - expr)